Meet Dahlia: 2023 Stewart Scholar

 Because Dahlia knows firsthand how isolating cancer treatment can be for a teenager, she wants to help others going through a similar experience.
 “Having the love and daily support of a few good friends was one of the greatest factors that helped me survive the long and brutal experience of treatment,” Dahlia recalls.
 “But most teens (often adults too, I hear) don't know how to provide that support to a friend who's been diagnosed.
 Many are so afraid of saying or doing the wrong thing that they do nothing at all.
 Others just can't face their own fears or discomfort with illness.
 No one has taught them how to navigate such difficult and sad circumstances.”

-For her volunteer project, Dahlia is planning to produce a three-part podcast series aimed at helping teens understand how to be most supportive to a friend with cancer.
+For her volunteer project, Dahlia is producing a podcast series aimed at helping teens understand how to be most supportive to a friend with cancer.
 She’ll interview other teen survivors to discuss what was most helpful or hurtful to hear from friends after diagnosis and to recall some of the ways that peers helped lift their spirits during treatment and showed acts of true kindness and friendship.
 The final episode will touch on how teens can be “super allies” in the fight against childhood and adolescent cancer by engaging in volunteerism and advocacy efforts.